Authentic Brands Group: 2020s

-In May 2020, ABG and David Glasser's 101 Studios formed a joint venture, Sports Illustrated Studios, for feature film and television projects.
+In May 2020, Authentic and David Glasser's 101 Studios formed a joint venture, Sports Illustrated Studios, for feature film and television projects.
 The joint venture would have a slate of several TV series and films per year.
 The first announced project was the Covers two-hour docuseries based on the magazine's cover stories.

-In August 2020, it was announced that Brooks Brothers was sold to ABG and Simon Property Group, the biggest mall operator in the US.
+In August 2020, it was announced that Brooks Brothers was sold to Authentic and Simon Property Group, the biggest mall operator in the US.
 The new owners committed to continuing to operate at least 125 Brooks Brothers retail locations worldwide (down from 424 global locations before the COVID-19 pandemic).

-In June 2021, it was announced that ABG would acquire the Izod, Van Heusen, Arrow, and Geoffrey Beene brands from PVH.
+In June 2021, it was announced that Authentic would acquire the Izod, Van Heusen, Arrow, and Geoffrey Beene brands from PVH.

-In July 2021, ABG filed for an estimated US$1.5 billion initial public offering.
-In November 2021, ABG withdrew its IPO, selling private stake in the company to CVC Capital, HPS Investment Partners, and other current stakeholders at a company value of $12.7 billion.
+In July 2021, Authentic filed for an estimated US$1.5 billion initial public offering.
+In November 2021, Authentic withdrew its IPO, selling private stake in the company to CVC Capital, HPS Investment Partners, and other current stakeholders at a company value of $12.7 billion.

-In August 2021, it was announced that ABG would be acquiring the sports clothing brand Reebok from Adidas for at least US$2.5 billion in a deal expected to close in the first quarter of 2022.
-Private equity companies CVC Capital Partners and HPS Investment Partners invested $3.5 billion in ABG in a deal that closed in November 2021.
-ABG announced they would delay the IPO until 2023 or 2024.
+In August 2021, it was announced that Authentic would be acquiring the sports clothing brand Reebok from Adidas for at least US$2.5 billion in a deal expected to close in the first quarter of 2022.
+Private equity companies CVC Capital Partners and HPS Investment Partners invested $3.5 billion in Authentic in a deal that closed in November 2021.
+Authentic announced they would delay the IPO until 2023 or 2024.

+In May 2022, Authentic entered a strategic partnership with David Beckham to co-own and manage the David Beckham brand.
+Through the acquisition, Authentic also became the largest shareholder in Studio 99, a creative and production studio co-founded by Beckham in 2019.

-In April 2023, ABG made a binding offer to acquire Boardriders, Inc. for US$1.25 billion.
+In April 2023, Authentic made a binding offer to acquire Boardriders, Inc. for US$1.25 billion.
 Boardriders includes the Quiksilver, Billabong, Roxy, RVCA, DC Shoes, Element, Von Zipper and Honolua brands, as well as the retailer Surf Dive 'n Ski.

 In January 2024, Authentic Brands Group, which had bought Sports Illustrated for $110 million from Meredith in 2019, terminated the agreement it holds with The Arena Group to publish, leading to all Sports Illustrated staffers being laid off.
 In March 2024, Authentic Brands Group relicensed Sports Illustrated to Minute Media; the company planned to rehire some of the affected employees.

 In January 2024, Wolverine World Wide announced the sale of Sperry to Authentic Brands Group who in turn is licensing the brand to the Aldo Group for North American operations.
 In June 2024, Hanesbrands announced plans to sell the Champion brand to Authentic Brands for $1.2 billion.

 In May 2025, Levi Strauss agreed to sell Dockers to Authentic Brands Group for $311 million.